UnicornChance/redesigned-lamp/docs/bundle-overrides/overrides.md

     # to specify a specific package that the variable should apply to you can prepend th package name to the variable
     uds deploy example-bundle --set helm-overrides-package.ui_color=green
     ```
+  {{% alert-warning %}}

-   > **:warning: Warning**: Because Helm override variables and Zarf variables share the same --set syntax, be careful with variable names to avoid conflicts.
+  Because Helm override variables and Zarf variables share the same --set syntax, be careful with variable names to avoid conflicts.
+  {{% alert-warning %}}

 {{% alert-note %}}
 A variable that is not overridden by any of the methods above and has no default will be ignored.